 Albus Dumbledore — Dissocial Personality Disorder (Sociopathy)

-Dissocial personality disorder or sociopathy.
-At first glance, it seems that this is not about Dumbledore at all.
-But if we examine in more detail the symptoms of this disorder, we will see that such people are incapable of conforming to social norms, are a little irresponsible and risky, hypocritical, and incapable of thorough planning.
+Dissocial personality disorder, or sociopathy, might not seem applicable to Dumbledore at first glance.
+However, if we examine the symptoms of this disorder more closely, we will see that such people are unable to conform to social norms, can be somewhat irresponsible and risk-taking, hypocritical, and struggle with thorough planning.

-Dumbledore is an empath because he helps people with problems, but he doesn’t pay attention to social boundaries at all.
-It’s easier for him to set boundaries.
-He calmly gets Harry into all sorts of troubles, knowing full well that this could end badly.
+Dumbledore is empathetic because he helps people with problems, but he often disregards social boundaries.
+It's easier for him to set his own limits.
+He knowingly gets Harry into all sorts of trouble, fully aware that this could end badly.

-He can trick people in order to take advantage of them.
-But in spite of everything, he’s still kind, and his intentions are good because his sociopathy creates more difficulties for him than for anyone else.
+He can deceive people to take advantage of them.
+But despite everything, he's still kind, and his intentions are good because his sociopathy creates more difficulties for him than for anyone else.

 Rubeus Hagrid - Autism Spectrum Disorder

-We don’t want to say that it’s hard for Hagrid to learn something or he lacks mental development, that’s not true.
-It's just that Hagrid prefers to plunge into his business wholly and entirely, not paying attention to what is happening around him.
+We don't want to say that Hagrid struggles with learning or lacks mental development, as that's not true.
+It's just that Hagrid prefers to immerse himself fully in his interests, not paying attention to what is happening around him.

-He is asocial, and his circle of contacts is very narrow.
-Hagrid lives in a house on the outskirts of Hogwarts, doing what he loves, and he seems to be quite happy.
+He is somewhat asocial, and his circle of acquaintances is very narrow.
+Hagrid lives in a house on the outskirts of Hogwarts, doing what he loves, and he seems quite content.

-The friendship of the trinity of young wizards with Hagrid is quite understandable: Hermione wants to "save" him, Ron doesn’t lack confidence in the presence of the giant, and Harry likes the fact that the giant doesn’t expect incredible accomplishments from Harry.
+The friendship between the trio of young wizards and Hagrid is quite understandable: Hermione wants to "save" him, Ron feels confident in the giant's presence, and Harry appreciates that Hagrid doesn't expect incredible achievements from him.

 Here you can find a free autism test